-This step is crucial because it enables you to evaluate and prioritize your roadmap before you invest any resources to build an AI product.
+This step is crucial because it enables you to evaluate and prioritize your roadmap before you invest any resources to build an AI system.

 If you’re in financial services, maybe you’re considering how to incorporate AI into fraud detection, or personalized customer service, denial explanations or financial reporting.
 If you work in life sciences, you might be looking into applying AI to drug discovery, clinical trials, patient engagement or prosthesis design.
 For public sector efforts, you might think about AI for citizen services, knowledge management, content generation or fraud detection.